Geography of Africa: Islands

-With the exception of Madagascar, the African islands are small.
-Madagascar, with an area of 587041 km2, is, after Greenland, New Guinea and Borneo, the fourth largest island on the Earth.
+With the exception of Madagascar, Africa's islands are relatively small.
+Madagascar, with an area of 587041 km2, is, after Greenland, New Guinea, and Borneo, the fourth largest island on the Earth.
 It lies in the Indian Ocean, off the southeast coast of the continent, from which it is separated by the deep Mozambique Channel, 400 km wide at its narrowest point.
 Madagascar in its general structure, as in flora and fauna, forms a connecting link between Africa and southern Asia.
 East of Madagascar are the small islands of Mauritius and Réunion.
 There are also islands in the Gulf of Guinea on which lies the Republic of São Tomé and Príncipe (islands of São Tomé and Príncipe).
 Part of the Republic of Equatorial Guinea is lying on the island of Bioko (with the capital Malabo and the town of Lubu) and the island of Annobón.
 Socotra lies E.N.E. of Cape Guardafui.
 Off the north-west coast are the Canary and Cape Verde archipelagoes. which, like some small islands in the Gulf of Guinea, are of volcanic origin.
 The South Atlantic Islands of Saint Helena and Ascension are classed as Africa but are situated on the Mid-Atlantic Ridge halfway to South America.